pekerzeynep/Manifold-SLRT-wake-detection-/README.md

 All rights reserved.

-This repository is publicly disclosed for authorship establishment only.
+This repository is publicly disclosed to establish authorship.

-No permission is granted to reproduce, reimplement, or derive the system without explicit written consent from the author.
+Use, reproduction, or derivative work requires explicit permission from the author.

 All conceptual, methodological, and empirical components are protected.